 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 The ongoing financial impact of the COVID-19 pandemic has left many people scrambling to handle their monthly bills — including federal student loan payments.
-However, the good news is that federal student loan payments and interest have been paused by the CARES Act through at least Sept.
-30, 2021.
+However, the good news is that federal student loan payments and interest have been paused by the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.

 Also keep in mind that current college students can still take out federal student loans to pay for school and might even be eligible for more aid depending on their financial situation.

-- How has the COVID-19 pandemic affected federal student loans?
+- The effects of the COVID-19 pandemic on federal student loans

 - Private student loans and the CARES Act